oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_usage.md

     username: root
 ```

 MySQL database connection and behavior configuration.
-Initialization judgment logic: When both `path` and `port` are empty, the system considers initialization is needed.
-At this time, the target database must be an empty database.
+Initialization judgment logic: when both `path` and `port` are empty, the system considers initialization is needed, and at this time the target database must be an empty database.

 - `auto-create`: Whether to automatically create the database (if it doesn't exist)
 - `config`: Database connection parameters, including character set, time parsing, etc.
 - `db-name`: Database name
 - `engine`: Database storage engine, InnoDB is recommended
-- `log-mode`: Database log mode, optional values are `silent`, `error`, `warn`, `info`
+- `log-mode`: Database log mode, options are `silent`, `error`, `warn`, `info`
 - `log-zap`: Whether to use zap log library to record database logs
 - `max-idle-conns`: Maximum number of idle connections
-- `max-lifetime`: Maximum connection lifetime, in seconds
+- `max-lifetime`: Connection maximum lifetime in seconds
 - `max-open-conns`: Maximum number of open connections
 - `password`: Database password
 - `path`: Database server address